gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API allows to list all the attributes by their l3_categories.
+List all the attributes by their L3 categories.

 *Returned Response:*